 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.

 Kariya Park officially opened in July 1992, celebrating the 11th year anniversary of the twin-city relationship between Mississauga and Kariya.
-Its design was a collaboration between Canadian and Japanese planners as the city planners in Mississauga wanted to ensure that the park would be authentically Japanese in its character and appearance.
-From the city of Mississauga’s website:
+Its design was a collaboration between Canadian and Japanese planners.
+The city planners in Mississauga wanted to ensure that the park would be authentically Japanese in its character and appearance.
+The Japanese garden pays attention to aesthetic, balance, and rhythm.

 The Pavilion and Friendship Bell